blankworker1/BYOB/KEYCARD.md

 Spend funds

-Possession of a SEEDCARD does not grant wallet access.
+Possession of a KEYCARD does not grant wallet access.

 ---

-Role in Wallet Recovery
+## Role in Wallet Recovery

 To regenerate a wallet: